csc-training/summerschool/hybrid/execution-controls/README.md

 ![](img/poisson.png)

-The source term *b* is read from a file [input.dat](input.dat), and the two dimensional array is then solved using the Jacobi method.
+The source term *b* is read from a file [input.dat](input.dat), and the two dimensional array *u* is then solved using the Jacobi method.

 The computations are already parallelized with OpenMP.
 However, the `parallel` region misses some critical execution control constructs (`barrier`, `master`, `critical`) and does not